lalelisealstad/mybook-dashboard/README.md

 - Rating of most read authors
 - This year in books: total books and total pages
 - Tree figures showing category and topics in books
-- Scatter plot to visualize if rating and popularity correlate
 - Visualize genre:
     - Show spider figure for how often genres are read and how well they are rated
     - Bar and bubble combined